OSGConnect/connectbook/generate-add-sshkey.md

-[title]: - "Generate and add an SSH key to your account"
+[title]: - "Generate ssh keypair and add the public key to your account"

-You need to autherize via an ssh key to log in to the submit host (login.osgconnect.net).
+You need to set up an ssh key to log in to the submit host (login.osgconnect.net).

-Step 1: You gernate an ssh keys - a public key and a private key.
+* Step 1: Gernate ssh keypair.
+The keypair consist of a private key and a public key.
-Steo 2: Add your public key to the submit host.
+* Steo 2: Add your public key to the submit host.
 You can do this either by updating your profile on OSG Connect website or by editing the file `/home/username/.ssh/authorized_keys` that is located in the submit host.

 # Generating SSH-Keys